Functional-Metabolomics-Lab/FBMN-STATS/README.md

 To easily install and run Jupyter Notebook in R, we can use Anaconda Navigator: [Follow th steps in the document](https://github.com/Functional-Metabolomics-Lab/Jupyter-Notebook-Installation/blob/main/Anaconda_Rkernel_installation_JupyterNotebook_JupyterLab.pdf) <br>

-## Google Colab:
+## To run the Notebook in clound using Google Colab:
 This Notebook can be also executed using Google Colab, a cloud environment for running Jupyter Notebooks.
 It is commonly used with Python and comes pre-installed with all essential Python packages.
 However, we can also run Colab with R Notebooks.
 Basic requirement for using Colab is to have a google account.
 No extra installation in your computer is needed as such for Jupyter Notebook.
 To execute our notebook in Colab: [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/Functional-Metabolomics-Lab/Statistical-analysis-of-non-targeted-LC-MSMS-data/blob/main/Stats_Untargeted_Metabolomics.ipynb) <br>

 In Colab, before starting to run this notebook with your own data, save a copy of this notebook in your own Google Drive by clicking on <b> File &rarr; Save a copy in Drive. </b> You can give whatever meaningful name to your notebook.
 You can find this newly created file under the folder  <b> 'Colab Notebooks'</b> in your Drive.

-Although Colab is a Jupyter Notebook environment, Colab is different from Jpyter Notebook in loading files and writing the output files.
+Although Colab is a Jupyter Notebook environment, Colab is different from Jupyter Notebook in loading files and writing the output files.
 ## For first time Colab users, some useful information to note:

 ### 1. Package Installation: